pvcraven/2019_spring_web_dev/source/final/chumbley/index.rst

 working on different projects and found that many of the features he either did not like or hardly used [Egghead].
 Out of this, Vue was born.

-You built a templating library for his own personal and later released it as Vue.js.
-As the user community grew and addition features were added, Vue.js grew from a small templating library into the open-source JavaScript framework that it is today comparable to Angular which it grew out of [Egghead]_.
+You built a templating library for his own personal use and later released it as Vue.js.
+As the user community grew and additional features were added, Vue.js transformed from a small templating library into the open-source JavaScript framework that it is today.
+It is comparable to Angular which it grew out of [Egghead]_.

 Declarative Rendering
 ---------------------

 The Vue.js system allows users to declaratively render data to the Document Object Model (DOM).
 From the surface, it appears like it is rendering a string template.
-However, Vue has done a lot of the work behind the scene.
+However, Vue has done a lot of the work behind the scenes.
 The data and the DOM have been linked making everything reactive [VueIntroduction]_.
 Let's take a look at an example to get a better understanding.